Important: ADHD Medication Shortages 2023:

 Click here for the hospital map

-Referrals to the CD are made via a community Paediatrician.
+Referrals to the CDC are made via a community paediatrician.
 An initial referral to that service can be made via the children & young people's referral management centre.

 What should I bring to my appointment?